16 To the one we are the aroma of death leading to death, and to the other the aroma of life leading to life. And who is sufficient for these things?

 And who is sufficient for these things?

 The burden of sharing the gospel makes Paul recognize his insufficiency.
-However, he later acknowledges that his qualification for service comes from God (2 Co 3:5-6).
+However, he later acknowledged that his qualification for service came from God (2 Co 3:5-6).
 He was not the source of the aroma; it came from his message.
 The answer to his question of who is adequate is no one other than God.

-No one can evangelize in their own strength.
+No one can evangelize in his or her own strength.